darasus/ai-blog/content/how-to-get-out-of-a-style-rut.md

   colour and hair colour.
 Find a new haircut too, but it can be more time consuming and expensive than a new hair colour or style.
 Consider visiting a cosmetics counter and speaking to the makeup artist about your options.
+intro: The risk of falling into a style rut is something we all have to deal with from time to time.
+It happens to even the most confident and daring of people, so you’re certainly not alone if you feel like your style is stagnating and you can’t think of anything new or exciting to wear.
+Whether it’s because you haven’t found a new piece of clothing that excites you in months, or because you just don’t know what to wear after wearing variations on the same theme for several weeks in a row, everyone gets stuck in a rut now and again.
+Thankfully there are ways to get out of it and discover a new lease on your personal style once again.
 ---

 ## Change up your wardrobe